mysterious-coding/base_entranced/README.md

 * Fixed issues with turrets tracking players who are cloaked or changed teams.
 * Turret icons are now removed if the turret is destroyed and cannot respawn.
 * A small sound is now played when dispensing an ammo canister.
+* Fixed "using" mind trick when no enemy players were around.
+* The correct pain sounds are now used for Siege (HP-percentage-based instead of HP-based).
+* Fixed turrets teamkilling with splash damage.
+* Fixed detpacks exploding when near a mover but not touching it.
+* Fixed incorrect "station breached" messages on siege_narshaddaa.
+* Fixed server crash when capturing an objective with a vehicle that has no pilot.
+* Fixed being able to suicide by pistoling the walker.
+* Lift kills now properly credit the killer.
+* Falling deaths on certain maps now use the correct "fell to their death"/"thrown to their doom" message instead of generic "died"/"killed" message.
+* 3-second-long fade-to-black falling deaths are now filtered to instant deaths in Siege.
+* Filtered map callvotes to lowercase.
+* Hoth map vote is automatically filtered to hoth2 if the server has it.
+* Fixed SQL DB lag present in base_enhanced.

 # Features that are also in Alpha's base_enhanced
 These are features in base_entranced that are also available in Alpha's base_enhanced (https://github.com/Avygeil/base_enhanced), the official server mod of the CTF community. base_entranced and Alpha's base_enhanced share the same ancestor (Sil's base_enhanced), and they are both open source, so they share a number of features.
 Note that I have not attempted to list every base_enhanced feature here; only the ones that are most relevant to siege.